 Can I Get Pregnant If...

-As a general rule of thumb, if a pregnancy question begins with the fact that there was a penis inside of a vagina, the answer is probably, “yes, you could be pregnant.”
-(Don’t totally freak here, “could be pregnant” is different than “are pregnant.”)
-The reality is, men and women’s bodies are designed to reproduce.
-So in order to get them not to, you have to either abstain from sex or rely on the miracles of modern science (ie: birth control).
-You can’t rely on yoga poses, Coca-Cola douches, or elaborate voodoo ceremonies.
-The following are 10 scenarios that are NOT reliable ways to protect against an unplanned pregnancy.
+As a general rule, if a pregnancy question begins with the fact that there was a penis inside of a vagina, the answer is probably, “yes, you could be pregnant.”
+The reality is people’s bodies are designed to reproduce.
+So in order to get them not to, you have to either abstain from sex or rely on the miracles of modern science (i.e., birth control).
+The following are 6 more scenarios that are NOT reliable ways to protect against an unplanned pregnancy.

 You CAN get pregnant if…

-- A girl is on her period.
+- A person is on their period.
 Sperm can live in the vagina for five to seven days.
-So even if sex occurred when a girl was on her period (and likely not at a fertile part of the cycle), the little spermies can make themselves at home, and wait around until a girl is fertile.
+So even if sex occurred when someone was on their period (and likely not at a fertile part of the cycle), the sperm can make themselves at home and wait around until they are fertile.

 - You did jumping jacks after sex.
 Good for you for staying fit!
 Unfortunately, jumping jacks aren’t good for anything but getting your heart rate up.

-- He came right outside your vagina.
-You can actually get pregnant even when a guy ejaculates near your vaginal opening.
-Any vaginal mucus that’s around your vagina can literally serve as a slip n’ slide for sperm to swim into your vagina and all the way up.
+- Ejaculation happened right outside your vagina.
+You can actually get pregnant even when ejaculation happens near not in your vaginal opening.
+Any vaginal mucus that’s around your vagina help sperm to swim into your vagina and all the way up to meet an egg.

-- He’s a stoner, wears tighty-whiteys, drinks a lot of Mountain Dew.
-Ditto.
-So maybe a guy’s habits are lowering his sperm count from 4 million to 3 million.
-Even so…he’s still working with A LOT of sperm.
+- They’re a stoner, wear tighty-whiteys, or drink a lot of Mountain Dew.
+The answer is basically the same as above.
+So maybe your partner’s habits are lowering their sperm count from 4 million to 3 million.
+Even so they’re still working with A LOT of sperm.

 There are no tricks or exceptions when it comes to preventing pregnancy.
-(If any of these things actually worked, birth control and condom companies would be out of business.)
-The only way to reliably protect yourself from pregnancy is to be on an ACTUAL method of birth control.
-And though nothing is 100%, it will significantly reduce your chances of becoming pregnant.
+The only way to reliably protect yourself from pregnancy is to use an ACTUAL method of birth control.
+And though nothing, other than not having sex, is 100% effective in preventing pregnancy, birth control methods can be 99% effective.
 Make sure you keep yourself protected.
 Every time.